jvillste/dali/design.md

 # Path

-* An ordered list of transactions starting from one "head transaction" to the root transaction.
+* An ordered list of transactions between two transactions.

-# Graph

-* a set of edges that are specified by applying all of the statements in all of the transactions of a path.

 # Fork